A Political Primer

 - Modern conservatism has two distinct roots: traditional conservatism and classical liberalism.
 These discrete political backgrounds must be kept firmly in mind when a strategy is being developed.

 - Progressivism is a values-based resistance movement.
 It can be relied on to fight for social, economic, and environmental justice, but not to fundamentally transform or supersede capitalism.
 Environmentalism is similar, but focuses on sustainability rather than justice.

 - The populace is decisively manipulated by the ruling class and its state.
 To treat them as autonomous political actors is a grave misunderstanding, does not serve their interests, and is an invitation to strategic disaster.

 - Many political illusions are conducive to social stability and are relatively harmless in non-crisis situations.
-However, the politically advanced must shed these myths when an existential threat such as the ecological crisis appears.
+However, the politically advanced must shed these myths during an existential threat such as the ecological crisis.
 A sound strategy can be formulated only by the willfully disillusioned.